JuenTingShie/Computer-Graphics-and-Visualization/README.md

 # Computer Graphics and Visualization (電腦繪圖與視覺模擬)

-Collection of student's CV Projects
+Collection of student's CV Projects.

+:warning: **If you are student who made one of these projects or original creater, please create [issue](https://github.com/JuenTingShie/Computer-Graphics-and-Visualization/issues/new/choose) or modify this readme and create [PR](https://github.com/JuenTingShie/Computer-Graphics-and-Visualization/compare)**

 ## Projects